-Tom Brady is atop the all-time list with four Super Bowl MVP awards: XXXVI, XXXVIII, XLIX and LI.
-He earned all of them with the New England Patriots.
+Tom Brady is atop the all-time list with five Super Bowl MVP awards: XXXVI, XXXVIII, XLIX, LI and LV.
+He earned four of them with the New England Patriots and one with the Tampa Bay Buccaneers.
 Joe Montana is second with three awards with the San Francisco 49ers: XVI, XIX and XIV.

 The New England Patriots and Pittsburgh Steelers are tied for the all-time lead with six wins each.
 The Patriots’ last crown came in 2018, while the Steelers last won in 2008.
 The Dallas Cowboys and San Francisco 49ers are second with five each, the last of which came in 1995 and 1994, respectively.

-Tom Brady is the leader with six Super Bowl rings, all of which he obtained with the New England Patriots.
+Tom Brady is the leader with seven Super Bowl rings, six of which he obtained with the New England Patriots and one he won with the Tampa Bay Buccaneers.
 Charles Haley is second with five, three of which he won with the Dallas Cowboys with the other two coming with the San Francisco 49ers.
 There are nearly three dozen players who have won four Super Bowl rings during their careers.

 The New England Patriots and Denver Broncos are tied atop the list with five Super Bowl losses.
 The Patriots have won in their other six trips, while the Broncos have won it all three times.
 The Minnesota Vikings and Buffalo Bills are next with four Super Bowl losses each, with both franchises losing in each trip they have made to date.